rdeforest/eforth/rdeforest/susan-miller-2017-12.md

     Capricorn.
 (The next field to go through the throws of change, requiring sweeping adjustment, will be the banking industry, ruled by Capricorn.)

+Not about me specifically, but: net neutrality and blockchain currencies anyone?

     If you are a lawyer or regularly do legal moves (such as to file a trademark, in your own country or overseas), you will do well too.
 All legal matters will favor you because you have such benefic aspects.

+Time to get that separation paperwork underway...

     Two days I would like you to keep on your radar are January 5 and 6 when Mars and Jupiter will combine forces in conjunction.
 If you hope to travel, I would love you to be on foreign shores on at least one of those two days.

+I think that can be arranged.
+Perhaps a trip back to Puerta Vajarta?

     This month Mercury will be retrograde from December 3 to 22 in the sign of Sagittarius in your tenth house of career reputation.
 For this reason, I